Three men walk into a bar

 Bitcoin Bob didn’t do anything wrong.
 He just had drinks with friends.
 But he did have a financial transaction with Slimy Sam.
 That transaction was, is, and will be, visible to the whole world, til the end of time, on the Bitcoin blockchain.

 Bitcoin starts as just innocent numbered accounts.
 However, over time, as data is discovered, information is added by chain-analysis companies.
-Identities are discovered, links are made, paradise is lost.
+Identities are revealed, links are made, paradise is lost.

 Next time, Bitcoin Bob takes his friends to Zilly’s Z-bar, which accepts Zcash.
 Now that Bob knows better, he pays for drinks from a z-address.
-It doesn’t matter that the bar only has a Zcash t-address.
-Bob, sending from a z-address, keeps his data shielded and off the public blockchain.
+His data is shielded and off the public blockchain.
+Bob is protected.
 He enjoys all the benefits of the crypto revolution, yet his financial details are safely encrypted.

 When Bob goes home he can live his life.
 His door isn’t kicked in.
 He’s not questioned in a poorly lit concrete room.
 His family doesn’t worry about him.
 He can sleep in peace at night.